 score.
 This number determines your heart disease risk.
 The results help

 your doctor assess your risk of heart disease and which steps you can

 The Heart Scan is for men and women between the ages of 40 and 70.
 All that's needed is a doctor's referral.

-Talk to your provider about these key heart health screening tests to see if you are doing all you can for a healthy heart.
+It's important to talk to your provider about these key heart screening tests to be sure you are doing everything you can for a healthy heart ...